restartus/restart/README.md

 1. We assign items to people for the weekly sprint.
 Check the board to see what issues you own
-2. The syntax of each issue is `[Estimated time in hours to complete] Item name (actual used), so for instance `[3] Insert new Class (2)` which means it will take 3 hours to complete and you've used 2.
+2. The syntax of each issue is in brackets Estimated time in hours to complete  Item name (actual used), so for instance `[3] Insert new Class (2)` which means it will take 3 hours to complete and you've used 2.
 3. When estimating times, we are using the Fibonacci series as a rough guide so